-I’m Sonia Perry – a yoga teacher with over 35 years experience
+I’m Sonia Perry – a yoga teacher in York with over 40 years experience

 What I love about Yoga is how easy it is to help ourselves.
 We can be truly empowered to affect our health and well being.
-Yoga is easy and accessible for everyone.
-Just a bit of regular commitment and your life will naturally blossom and flourish.
+Just a bit of regular enjoyable commitment and your life will naturally blossom.
 Yoga continues to surprise me in my own life.
-Old addictions drop away, negative thought patterns become glaringly obvious, more creative ways of living clearer.
-Life becomes the way it deserves to be.
+Addictions fall away, negative thought patterns are easier to catch and transform, more creative ways of living become clearer.
 You can enjoy a natural drive to make more loving choices for yourself.
+The mind.body.spirit can flourish as One.

 I continue to gain more experience and knowledge as a teacher regularly undertaking more training including: